Our Marine Conservation project in South Africa monitors the fauna and flora of Sodwana Bay.

 Join an active research team and assist global marine conservation.

 The project’s primary objective is to monitor the fauna and flora of Sodwana Bay and the iSimangaliso Wetland Park.
 This research is used to protect and preserve the local ecosystem as well as contributing to global studies on migratory patterns of megafauna.
-Sodwana Bay’s 50km reef is home to over 90 species of corals and sponges, over 1200 fish species.
+Sodwana Bay’s 50km reef is home to over 90 species of corals and sponges as well as over 1200 fish species.
 Volunteers assist with several research projects within the marine park.
 Each day is different and may include:

 In addition to the day’s diving activities there are often land conservation activities which volunteers may be involved in, such as: